Thai Red Curry

 Instructions

-Add the Thai Red curry paste with the caramelized onions and garlic.
-Mix the paste with the aromatics, and it will release the natural oils from the paste.
+Add the Thai red curry paste to the caramelized onions and garlic.
+Mix the paste with the aromatics to release its natural oils.

-Pour in half of the coconut cream and simmer for 2 minutes at high heat.
-This step ensures that the coconut cream separates, releasing the coconut oil, which will add a lovely fragrance and flavour to the red curry.
+Pour in half of the coconut cream and simmer over high heat for 2 minutes.
+This step helps the coconut cream separate, releasing fragrant coconut oil that enhances the flavor of the red curry.

 Expert Tips